AKtomik/JustAConsoleFight/README.md

 6. Play until there is a winner or a tie.
 7. Click on "Valider" button and come back to menu.

-- HOW TO PLAY WITH TWO IA SIMULATION.
+- HOW TO PLAY WITH TWO IAs SIMULATION.

 1. Choose "Simuler".
 2. Choose the class of the first IA.